workitmakeit/email-validator/README.md

 You can use a service such as Formspree for getting form submissions, but you can't validate the email address before submitting the form.
 This worker sits in front of the form submission and validates the email address before submitting the form.

+>**Note** This doesn't filter spam.
+Make sure to ratelimit properly and filter submissions on the server side.

+## Usage

+(assuming you've set up Mailgun and your form submission service)

+1. Clone this repo and install dependencies using `npm install` or `yarn install`.

+2. Create a worker.
+You can use `wrangler generate` or create a new worker on the Cloudflare Dashboard.

-Set up the secret (or environment) variables, using Cloudflare Dashboard, `wrangler secret put`, or .dev.vars file:
+3. Set up the secret (or environment) variables, using Cloudflare Dashboard, `wrangler secret put`, or .dev.vars file:

 ```
 FROM_ADDRESS: The email address to send from (must match Mailgun domain, can have a name, e.g. "My Name <email@email.tld>" or just the email address)